aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `calculate_and_update_voter_total_voting_power`

 Return the total voting power of a delegator in a delegation pool.
-This funciton synces DelegationPool to the latest state.
+This function syncs DelegationPool to the latest state.